ARMmbed/mbed-client/docs/Howto.md

 }
 resource->set_execute_function(&c_style_function);
 ```

 There are additional APIs that provide getter and remove functions for Resource and Resource Instances in the `M2MResource` and `M2MResourceInstance` classes.
-Check [the API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/annotated.html) for their usage.
+Read the [API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/annotated.html) for their usage.

 ###### Setting an external handler for block-wise messages

 For dynamic Resources, you can pass a function pointer to the Resource Instance.
 It will be executed when mbed Device Server calls a `PUT` method on that resource with large payload using block-wise operation.
 The Resource must support the `PUT` operation mode for this feature to work.
 If the callback is set, the application will be notified for every incoming block-wise message and the message is not stored in mbed Client side anymore.
 In such case, it is application's responsibility to store each block-wise message and combine them when the last block has arrived.

-<span class="notes">**Note:** Due to a limitation in the mbed-client-c library, GET request can only contain data up to 65KB.</span>
+<span class="notes">**Note:** Due to a limitation in the mbed-client-c library, the GET request can only contain data up to 65KB.</span>

 To pass the function pointer for an incoming block-wise message: